The Accidents That Didn't Happen -- ATC on the Berlin Airlift

 NOTE: The content of this blog post is based on Helena P. Schrader.
 The Blockade Breakers.
 Pen & Sword, 2008

-The Berlin Airlift is the subject of Bridge to Tomorrow, a trilogy of novels starting with Cold Peace, winner of Silver in the 2023 Readers' Favorites Book Awards.
+The Berlin Airlift is the subject of Bridge to Tomorrow, a trilogy of novels starting with Cold Peace and followed by Cold War and Cold Victory.
+A leading character is an WAAF Air Traffic Controller.

 Comments